Position Title: Mammal Curator

 Position Status: Full-time

-The Pittsburgh Zoo & PPG Aquarium is looking for its next Curator of Mammals.
+The Pittsburgh Zoo & Aquarium is looking for its next Curator of Mammals.
 Candidates must be dynamic and detail-oriented leaders who excel in building relationships, customer service, strategic thinking, and bringing people together.
 Candidates must also value and exercise the Zoo’s core values of inclusion, innovation, excellence, inspiring wonder, respect, and building connections.
 This position will lead the mammal department with the assistance of the assistant mammal curator.